 - A demonstrated competency in communication at both the inter-personal and corporate levels

-- The ability to recruit and mentor DMin KSP students as well as lead and oversee the larger DMin KSP
+- The ability to recruit and mentor students as well as lead and oversee the larger DMin Program

 - Demonstrated ability to grow an organization or program

 Denver Seminary prepares men and women to engage the needs of the world with the redemptive power of the Gospel and the life-changing truth of Scripture.
-Through our educational programs and mentoring process, the Seminary challenges students to grow spiritually, intellectually, and professional in order to lead God’s people in the accomplishment of His mission in the world.
-The position of KSP Assistant Director of the DMin supports this mission by:
+Through our educational programs and mentoring process, the Seminary challenges students to grow spiritually, intellectually, and professionally in order to lead God’s people in the accomplishment of His mission in the world.
+The position of Director of DMin Program supports this mission by: